darkfeline/vocaran_tools/README.rst

 parse.py provides any parsing tools necessary for vocaran_tools.
 It is also a runnable script which processes rank information translation to NND id numbers.
+It uses HTML from the Vocaloidism website.

 Run parse.py from the command line::

     parse.py src list out

+list is formatted similarly to the input to dl.py, but the id field can additionally be a rank number (1-176), history rank number (h1-h5), pick-up (pkp) or ED (ed).  parse.py appends the lines to out, translating rank numbers and such into NND ids.